 |Introduction to Technology Management and Innovation|

-Students who earn 3 or more credits of Co-Op may use 3 of those credits as approved technical electives.
+Students who earn 3 or more credits of EAS 1 may use 3 of those credits as technical electives

 Students must maintain an average GPA of at least 2.00 on all work attempted at the University and in all courses offered by the College.
 Students majoring in biomedical engineering, computer engineering, computer science, industrial engineering, and materials engineering must maintain an average GPA of at least 2.00 in all 300-level and above courses in the student's major department.
 Students majoring in civil engineering, electrical engineering, and mechanical engineering must maintain an average GPA of at least 2.50 in all 300-level and above courses in the major department.
 Transferable courses will be included as appropriate.
 Advancement to major status is required for graduation.